Trptisingh/One-Last-Deployment/README.md

 > **How do you say thank you to the people who shaped your career?**

-Instead of writing a farewell email, I wanted to build something meaningful—something that people could interact with, search through, and hopefully remember.
+Instead of writing a farewell email, I wanted to build something meaningful, something that people could interact with, search through, and hopefully remember.

 **One Last Deployment** is my farewell website, created as a tribute to every mentor, teammate, learner, manager, and friend who became part of my journey at **Intellipaat**.